wdcossey/ppm-to-ibus-serial/README.md

 Essentially it'll decode a PPM signal and re-encode it to IBus and transmit it over the Arduino Serial.

+The Arduino sketch can be found from [here](/ppm-to-ibus-serial.ino), build and upload to your Arduino of choice.

 **Don't** use this sketch if your receiver already supports IBus (_pretty pointless_).

 This sketch will:
-* Automatically calculate the number of PPM channels (no fixed numbers).
+* Automatically detect the number of PPM channels (no fixed numbers).
-* Pad unused IBus channels (with a default value of 1500).
+* Pads any unused IBus channels (with a default value of 1500).
 * Generate a valid IBus checksum.

 Hardware requirements: